LETTERS FROM THE PASTOR

 I am celebrating all our normally scheduled Masses.
 Audio podcasts of the homilies are available at:

-Special thanks a kudos go out to the faculty and staff at Cosgriff School.
+Special thanks and kudos go out to the faculty and staff at Cosgriff School.
 They are doing an amazing job in providing a world class education to our students whether or not they are in the building or at home learning remotely.

 We are not sure at this point whether or not First Holy Communion or Confirmation will take place on the scheduled days or not.
 I can however assure you that they will take place.
 The interruption of instruction will not prevent any student from receiving their Sacraments.